 Parental Employability Support Fund (PESF)

-Child Poverty remains a priority during the current Covid-19 pandemic.
+Child Poverty remains a priority.
 The Parental Employability Support Fund (PESF) is collaboratively managed by Scottish and Local Government, providing dedicated support for low‑income families.

 PESF offers support to: